+dd) Comms Fail Operate Delay (s): when the CCP receives a coms fail signal from the RTU for a period exceeding the Comms Fail Operate Delay the CCP initiates a stage 1 constraint.

+WPD RTUs wait 2 minutes, before sending a comms fail signal to the CCP and therefore a Coms Fail Operate Delay setting of 0s gives a total coms fail operating time of 120s and a setting of 30s gives a total delay of 150s.

+PSD specify these settings in increments of 30s (e.g. 0s, 30s, 60s up to 180s) to ensure that for widespread communications problems or for IT problems the load is curtailed in discrete stages, separated by a time delay of 30s, to prevent network instability issues.

-- dd) Comms Fail Operate Delay: the time interval over which communications must remain unavailable before the panel initiates a stage 1 constraint. - ee) Stage 2 Output Time Delay (s): This is a discrete time delay relay that closes a normally open contact to implement the stage 2 constraint.
-In some cases this contact is used to trip one or more generator circuit breakers.
-Where this is the case and the circuit breakers are located in the same switch room as the Generator Constraint Panel a time delay shall be applied to the relay to give a local operator time to vacate the room before the circuit breaker/s trip.
-The standard time delay is 20s.
-Note the Stage 2 Confirmation Time Delay and the Stage 2 Power Limit Time Delay settings must be greater than this setting.
+ee) Stage 2 Output Time Delay (s): This is a discrete time delay relay that closes a normally open contact to implement the stage 2 constraint.
+This is used to trip one or more customer circuit breakers to disconnect the generation, demand or energy storage, as appropriate, to satisfy the Stage 2 Power Limit requirement.

+Where one or more of these customer circuit breakers are located in the same switch room as the Generator Constraint Panel a time delay is applied to the relay to give a local operator time to vacate the room before the circuit breaker/s trip.

+The standard time delay is 20s but this should be reduced to a minimum value where the circuit breakers are not located in the same switch room as the CCP.
+Note, the Stage 2 Confirmation Time Delay and the Stage 2 Power Limit Time Delay settings must be greater than this setting.